Visyond/website-hugo/site/content/home-hex/vhome.md

     text: Insurance
 WhyVisyondHeader: What Is Visyond
 WhyVisyondText: >-
-  Visyond is a secure spreadsheet modeling, auditing, analysis and interactive reporting software that will aid your decision making and planning process.<br><br>Visyond works in the browser, is Excel-compatible with a familiar spreadsheet interface, and can be deployed on-premise.<br><br>
+  Visyond is a secure Excel-compatible spreadsheet modeling, auditing, analysis and interactive reporting software that will aid your decision making and planning process.<br><br>Visyond works in the browser, is Excel-compatible with a familiar spreadsheet interface, and can be deployed on-premise.<br><br>